4. Complain if you have a problem with the payday lender

 - make the money available to you within 1 hour if you made the agreement online or over the phone

-Lenders who haven’t followed the rules might get a warning or receive a fine.
+Lenders who have not followed the rules might also get a warning or receive a fine.
 They can even lose their licence.